 If these insurance policies are inadequate to fully compensate you, or the insurance companies refuse to pay out, you can try going after the ride sharing company itself.

 According to Uber and Lyft, their drivers are not employees, but rather, independent contractors.
 This is an important distinction because employees have more rights than independent contractors -- such as the right to unemployment benefits -- and a company is likely to be legally responsible for the negligence of its employees, but not that of its independent contractors.
 (Learn when a person/business can be liable for someone else's driving.)

-And keep in mind that, since recovery against Uber or Lyft's insurance coverage is probably an option for you -- whether through the company's $1 million liability coverage, or through its $1 million UIM coverage -- if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.
+And keep in mind that because recovery against Uber or Lyft's insurance coverage is probably an option for you -- whether through the company's $1 million liability coverage, or through its $1 million UIM coverage -- if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.